RhythmusByte/VenueVerse/README.md

 ## 🤝 Contributing

 VenueVerse is open-source and created by beginners with limited knowledge in programming.
 Therefore, there may be bugs and vulnerabilities.
 Contributors are welcomed and encouraged to collaborate on the project.
+Read this file to understand [how you can contribute to this project](https://github.com/RhythmusByte/VenueVerse/wiki/Contributing-to-VenueVerse).

 ## 📜 License